BlueBrain/sonata-extension/source/blueconfig.rst

         :required: True for ConfigureAllSections
         :unit:
         :description:
          A snippet of python code to perform one or more assignments involving section attributes, for all sections that have all the referenced attributes.
-The format is "%s.xxxx; %s.xxxx; ...".
+The wildcard %s represents each section.
+Multiple statements are separated by semicolons.
+E.g., "%s.attr = value; %s.attr2 *= value2".

 .. blueconfig_section:: Report